 BAMUN Rare Friction Instrument

-A long thick piece of carved wood (1st half 20th C., 108 cm) from the Bamun Kingdom in the Cameroon Grassfields — a series of deep horizontal notches along its central ridge, terminating in a stylized smooth face or handle.
+A long thick piece of carved wood (19th–20th century, 108 cm) from the Bamun Kingdom in the Cameroon Grassfields — a series of deep horizontal notches along its central ridge, terminating in a stylized smooth face or handle.
+The wood surface exhibits a deep, dry age patina with distinct oxidation marks and profound vertical drying cracks, indicating long ritual use and considerable age.

 The Bamun Kingdom was famous for its massive palace orchestras, which combined drums, ivory trumpets, iron gongs, and highly specialized idiophones like this one.